 Academic drama is greatly enhanced at St Edward’s by the presence on school grounds of The North Wall, a nationally-important arts centre, and home to the School’s Drama and Dance Departments.
 Owned and managed by the School, The North Wall runs a highly-regarded public programme which brings professional performers, writers, directors and technicians into pupils’ day-to-day lives, giving them an unparalleled opportunity to experience and learn from the real world of theatre.

-We offer IGCSE, AS, A2 and IB Diploma.
+We offer IGCSE, A Level and IB Diploma.
 The IGCSE is awarded by Cambridge International Examinations (CIE) and A Level by AQA.

 For IGCSE pupils explore, develop and perform in a number of pieces across the two years of study, both scripted and devised and develop skills in acting and technical elements.